Important notes about this document:

 - Document storage Diskspace - see below.

-- Microsoft SQL Server 2012 Full (2017 as per 2020)- SQL Express has performance and management limits - but can be used with consultation with ClickHome at set up
+- Microsoft SQL Server 2017 Full (or better)- SQL Express has performance and management limits - but can be used with consultation with ClickHome at set up

 - Multicore 2GHz